ContinualCausality/continualcausality.github.io/_pages/overview.md

 aggregated to foster continued exchanges beyond AAAI-24

 * More in-depth information is provided in below paragraphs and the [bridge format section](http://www.continualcausality.org/format/).
-* The [call for participation](http://www.continualcausality.org/cfp/) outlines how to contribute to the vision and actively join the bridge efforts.
+* The [call for participation](http://www.continualcausality.org/cfp/) outlines how to contribute to the vision and actively join the bridge efforts (submission deadline for 2024 has passed).
+* Find information on the invited speakers and detailed schedule in the 2024 [program tab](https://www.continualcausality.org/program/)
 * Join our community on [Slack](https://join.slack.com/t/continualcausality/shared_invite/zt-1fwahodl3-7Z8xe_lzxj33qEbTs558kg)
 * Email info[at]continualcausality[dot]org for questions